All Episodes

 But calling Obama a liar will.

-Or criticizing Obama will call that'll scare the independents off.
+That'll scare the independents off.

-But Obama releasing Taliban leaders, giving Russia our military missile secrets, turning the Middle East over the Russian, over the Muslim Brotherhood.
+But Obama releasing Taliban leaders, giving Russia our military missile secrets, turning the Middle East over the Russian over the Muslim Brotherhood.

-In fact, the only thing that'll ever scare the only people that can scare the independents off are conservatives.
+In fact, the only thing that'll ever scare the only people that can scare the Independents off are conservatives.

 And the way they do it is by speaking up.

-So conservatives have to shut up, otherwise the independents go running off to the Democrats.
+So conservatives have to shut up, otherwise, the Independents go running off to the Democrats.

 That will not scare off the independents.

-This is so frustrating because this is a trap laid by the Democrats and the media and these Republican moderates establishment types fall right into it.
+This is so frustrating because this is a trap laid by the Democrats and the media and these Republican moderates, establishment types, fall right into it.

 And our political consultants fall right into it, folks.

-On the day that Mitt Romney rolled out the endorsement of Senator McCain, a super PAC backing Newt Gingrich dug out an old gem and put it on the web.
+From Manchester, New Hampshire, on the day that Mitt Romney rolled out the endorsement of Senator McCain, a super PAC backing Newt Gingrich dug out an old gem and put it on the web.

 This is from the New York Times blog, by the way, the caucus.

-The package called Winning Our Future.
+The PAC is called Winning Our Future.

-The PAC posted a commercial slamming Romney by using past footage of Romney offering conflicting positions on issues like abortion gun control or what it means to be a Republican.
+The PAC posted a commercial slamming Romney by using past footage of Romney offering conflicting positions on issues like abortion, gun control, or what it means to be a Republican.

 One example is Romney saying, I will preserve and protect a woman's right to choose, and I'm devoted and dedicated to honoring my word in that regard.